 #14: Cell Phone Coverage

-I Thought I’d put this one in here, especially if you are traveling to Ireland with kids as we did.
+I thought I’d put this one in here, especially if you are travelling to Ireland with kids as we did.

 My 17-year-old son is addicted to his phone, and I can safely tell you that he only looked up from his darling device about four times in the whole month that we were in Ireland, which means that throughout Ireland, the cell phone coverage is obviously excellent.